 Will a free VPN slow down my Edge browsing?

 Yes.
 Free VPNs often have fewer servers and more users, which can slow down speeds, especially during peak times.
-Microsoft edge vpn change location
+Free vpn edge browser 2026

 Should I use a separate Windows VPN app or Edge extension?